a-karma/Bogor_Workshop/DAY_1/Session2.md

 Other fields (4 etc.) are free form (as long as they are tab separated) - these can be used to store any information you may want, e.g. the name of the interval.
 For more information about this widely use format refer to the UCSC website here: https://genome.ucsc.edu/FAQ/FAQformat.html#format1

 Although in principles we could manually edit these files using standard text editors this becomes very unpractical when dealing with very large files.
-A more efficient option would be combinig command line tools (like `sed`, `awk`, or `grep`) but performing complex tasks using only these tools is not straightforward and often require a deep understanding of programming.
+A more efficient option would be combinig command line tools (like `sed`, `awk`, or `grep`) but performing complex tasks using only these tools is not straightforward and often require a good basis understanding of unix.
 Luckly for us, bioinformaticians have created various software specifically designed to manipulate these file formats.

-Let's have a look at `bedtools` a powerful toolset for genome arithmetic.
+Let's have a look at `bedtools` a powerful toolset for genome arithmetic that focuses on `BED` format.

 In your terminal, please type: